 Lenticular clouds, Denali National Park, AK © Ron Levy

-And finally, related to the questions asked above — what filters do you have?
+The final, perhaps most important, question is: what filters do you have?
 Not the ones in your camera bag, but the ones lurking in your mind?
 This is different from the specific things you are looking for when you’re shooting.
 These are the things that you unconsciously ignore — your biases, your focus on details vs overviews, interpretive (feelings) vs facts, animals or people you prefer to shoot or interact with, etc. What might you be missing as you focus on what you habitually gravitate toward when you approach?

 Your photos reflect the value of what you’ve seen before with what you bring to the scene.
 Nobody else has the accumulation and combination of your experiences – the good and bad of what has affected you to date.
 Celebrate all those kernels of inspiration and try to connect them to what you see in front of you.